runhub Svelte Themes

 POST /api/upscale

 Handles multipart form uploads.
-Encodes images if requested, uploads to S3, and submits to specialized RunningHub upscaling workflows.
+Encodes images if requested, uploads to S3, and submits to the selected RunningHub upscaling workflow. upscaleEngine may be runninghub-2k or runninghub-api.

 POST /api/check